 Income recognised in the Financial Statements under Grants represents funding provided to the OPR through the Vote of the Department of Housing, Local Government and Heritage.
-The Department administers the payment of salaries and all other costs and the amount recognised as income represents the recourse to the Vote to fund payments made during the period.
+The Department administers the payment of salaries and the amount recognised as income represents the recourse to the Vote to fund payments made during the period.